microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 ### New namespace for variables

-We'll introduce a new Pipelines.\* namespace for variables.
+We'll introduce a new Pipeline.\* namespace for variables.
 We'll bring forward the parts of Build.\* and Release.\* that make sense.
 *TODO: define what those are.*
-This is the desired future state: all relevant variables are available under Pipelines.\*, Agent.\*, or System.\*.
+This is the desired future state: all relevant variables are available under Pipeline.\*, Agent.\*, or System.\*.
 Some of these may be set conditionally, such as "only for pipelines triggered by a PR".

 ### Task migration